jacopo-massa/vida-summary/data/eng.md

 in the first part, that is, that models can be grouped in the 3 most present macro-categories.

-Finally, models were placed in a variabile size grid (based on each cluster's cardinality).
+Finally, models were placed in a variable size grid (based on each cluster's cardinality).
 This representation provided a summarized view of the analyzed subset.